 Colours will always appear lighter in full sunlight, so when choosing a colour for your front door, fencing or masonry, don’t be afraid to go a few shades darker or bolder than you would usually.
 We recommend painting a sample pot onto a piece of card and checking you’re happy with how your chosen colour appears outdoors before you take the plunge.

 When it comes to creating a naturalistic look, nothing beats green.
-On plant pots or fences, organic shades such as Lichen and Vert de Terre step back and let brightly coloured blooms take centre stage, while deep, dark shades create a striking contrast.
-This garden shed is adorned in archived shade Monkey Puzzle, but you could try Studio Green for a current alternative that makes a wonderful feature of light-coloured climbers.
+On plant pots or fences, organic shades such as Lichen and Vert de Terre step back and let brightly coloured blooms take centre stage, while deeper, darker shades create a striking contrast with paler planting schemes.

 If your outdoor furniture has seen better days, there’s a more economical and environmentally friendly alternative to trading it in for a brand new set.
 You can treat lacklustre wood and metal garden furniture to an entirely new look and add longevity in one fell swoop with our ultra-hardy Exterior Eggshell or Full Gloss finishes.
 Properly applied, they’ll resist peeling, cracking, and fading for six years.